Shamilkv34/book/nostarch/chapter02.md

 `Err` value that contains more information about the error.
 The `Err` value does not match the `Ok(num)` pattern in the first `match` arm, but it does match the `Err(_)` pattern in the second arm.
-The underscore, `_`, is a catchall value; in this example, we’re saying we want to match all `Err` values, no matter what information they have inside them.
+The underscore, `_`, is a catch-all value; in this example, we’re saying we want to match all `Err` values, no matter what information they have inside them.
 So the program will execute the second arm’s code, `continue`, which tells the program to go to the next iteration of the `loop` and ask for another guess.
 So, effectively, the